Salmon conservation: History of salmon decline

-Wild salmon in California, Oregon, Washington, Idaho, and southern British Columbia have been on a 160+ year downward trend and are now at very low levels.
+Wild salmon in California, Oregon, Washington, Idaho, and southern British Columbia have been on a more than 160-year downward trend and are now at very low levels.
 Efforts to reverse the decline have been extensive and expensive, but have not met with much success.

-Salmon in the lower 48 states are well on their way to attaining the status enjoyed by some other notable species — wolves, condors, grizzlies, bison — wild animals that are unlikely to disappear entirely, but struggle to survive as remnants of once flourishing species in small portions of their original range.
+In the contiguous United States, wild salmon face a trajectory comparable to other iconic North American wildlife such as the wolf, the California condor, the grizzly bear, and the bison: species not at risk of complete disappearance, but reduced to small, remnant populations within a much larger historical range.
 In California, Oregon, Idaho, Washington, and southern British Columbia, many runs are reduced to less than 10% of their historical numbers; some have disappeared.
 Many salmon runs are dominated by hatchery-bred fish.
-In the Columbia River, once one of the largest salmon-producers, over 80% of the total run is now hatchery-bred fish.
+In the Columbia River, once one of the largest salmon producers, over 80% of the total run is now hatchery-bred fish.

-The pattern of salmon decline is not unique to western North America.
-Of the Earth's four regions where salmon runs occurred historically (Asian Far East, Atlantic Europe, eastern North America, and western North America), it appears probable that salmon runs in California, Oregon, Washington, Idaho, and southern British Columbia, without a dramatic change in current and long-term trends, will emulate the other three: extirpated or much reduced runs.
-Since the late 1840s, an array of factors has caused the decline and a plethora of specific impediments has prevented their recovery.
-Throughout the region, many wild salmon stocks (a group of interbreeding individuals that is roughly equivalent to a "population") have declined and some have disappeared.
+This decline is not unique to western North America.
+Salmon runs have also historically existed in the Far East, in Atlantic Europe, and in eastern North America, and in each of those regions runs have already been extirpated or greatly reduced.
+Absent a substantial change in current trends, fisheries scientists consider it likely that West Coast runs will follow the same trajectory.
+Numerous factors have driven the decline since the late 1840s, and numerous specific barriers have so far prevented recovery; throughout the region, many distinct salmon stocks (genetically distinct, interbreeding populations) have declined, and some have vanished entirely.

 The status of salmon along the west coast of North America is not uniform.
 Some wild salmon and habitat restoration possibilities are better than others.
-There are still relatively healthy runs of wild salmon (and habitat) in some locations such as the coastal watersheds of Northern California, Oregon, Washington, and some areas of southern British Columbia.
+There are still relatively healthy runs of wild salmon (and habitat) in some locations, such as the coastal watersheds of Northern California, Oregon, Washington, and some areas of southern British Columbia.
 Runs in northern British Columbia, Yukon, and Alaska are in much better condition.